-Field-based, capstone experiences vary depending upon whether you wish to attain an initial teaching license via Lynchburg College, or graduate without gaining an initial licensure via University of Lynchburg.
+Field-based, capstone experiences vary depending upon whether you wish to attain an initial teaching license via University of Lynchburg, or graduate without gaining an initial licensure via University of Lynchburg.
 Student teaching experiences for those seeking initial licensure through the University of Lynchburg are only available within 90 miles of Lynchburg.

 Your options include:

 For those students who are seeking their initial teaching license via University of Lynchburg.

 SPED 694, Field Experience in Autism Spectrum Disorder (ASD) (3 credits)